ubuntu/authd/docs/howto/use-with-samba.md

 # Using authd with Samba

-The UIDs and GIDs assigned to users and groups by authd are unique to each machine.
+The user identifiers (UIDs) and group identifiers (GIDs) assigned by authd are unique to each machine.
 This means that when using authd with Samba, the UIDs and GIDs of users and groups on the Samba server will not match those on the client machines, which leads to permission issues.

 To avoid these issues, you can use Samba with ID mapping.
-This ensures that the UIDs and GIDs of users and groups are mapped correctly across all machines.
+This ensures that the UIDs and GIDs are mapped correctly across all machines.

-## Setting up Samba with ID Mapping
+## Setting up Samba with ID mapping

 This guide will walk you through setting up a Samba server with ID mapping.
-The user `alice` will be able to access a shared directory on the server from a client machine.
+By following the steps outlined below, a user `alice` will be able to access a shared directory on the server from a client machine.

 ---

-### Steps for the Server
+### Steps for the server

 1. **Install Samba:**
    Install the Samba server package: